Ubiquiti: PPPoE on Edge Routers

 Reboot the router.

-To debug, whether packets are received or not, use the pppoe-radius-disconnect.log file:
+To run a debug, to check whether packets are received or not, use the pppoe-radius-disconnect.log file:

 Below is an example of the output when a disconnect packet was received by EdgeOS: